Pabi Guèye: Coaching career

 Since 2013, Guèye has been the head coach of AS Douanes, and he has won a record seven Nationale 1 championships for the team.
 He has also been a 6-time winner of the league's Coach of the Year award.
 Guèye guided the Douanes in the 2021 season of the Basketball Africa League (BAL), where the team reached the quarter-finals.

 Gueye and AS Douanes returned to the BAL in the 2023.
 He guided the team to the second place in the Sahara Conference, and helped the team win the quarter- and semi-finals.
 On 26 May, Guèye was named the BAL Coach of the Year.
 In the final, AS Douanes lost to Al Ahly.

 In October 2024, Guèye took over as head coach of Burundian champions Urunani, to coach them in the Road to BAL.

-In October 2025, he sigend as head coach of Tanzanian national champions Dar City, to lead them in the 2026 BAL qualification.
+In October 2025, he signed as head coach of Tanzanian national champions Dar City, to lead them in the 2026 BAL qualification.